 Jess was a music teacher in Australia then worked as a Teaching Assistant in London before joining the TDT in 2014.
 A Politics and English Literature Graduate (University of Wollongong), Jess now supports schools through professional development audits while also developing and delivering Lesson Study training.

-A former primary school teacher and participant of the Teach First leadership development programme, Maria joined the Trust in the summer of 2016 having also worked as a communication officer for an NGO in Peru.
-Maria has a degree in Modern Languages (Spanish and Italian) from Durham University and has tutored students one-to-one for language GCSE and A-Level exams.
+A former Year 2 teacher at a London primary school and participant of the Teach First leadership development programme, Maria joined the Trust in the summer of 2016 having also worked as Communications and Information Officer for an NGO in Peru.
+Maria has a degree in Modern Languages (Spanish and Italian) from Durham University, where she also tutored students for their language exams.

 Lord Andrew Adonis, served 12 years in government as a Minister and special adviser.
 He was Secretary of State for Transport, Minister for Schools, Head of the No.10 Policy Unit, and senior No. 10 adviser on education, public services and constitutional reform.
 After the last general election he became Director of the Institute for Government (2010-12).
 In government he pioneered key public service reforms including the Academy programme, which established over 200 independent state schools to replace failing secondary schools, the radical university tuition fees and grants reform of 2004, and the plan to develop a high-speed rail line from London to northern England and Scotland.
 Before entering politics, Andrew was a journalist and academic focusing on public policy and constitutional analysis.
 He was Public Policy Editor of the Financial Times, and Fellow of Nuffield College, Oxford, where he gained a PhD in modern political history.
 Andrew is also author of seven books including “Education, Education, Education” (September 2012) on educational reform.
 He has been a member of the House of Lords since 2005 and currently sits on the frontbench as Shadow Infrastructure Minister.